GoogleCloudPlatform/docker-credential-gcr/README.md

 ### Building from Source

 The program in this repository is written with the Go programming language and built with `make`.
-These instructions assume that [Go](https://golang.org/) and `make` are installed on the system.
+These instructions assume that [Go](https://golang.org/) and `make` are installed on a *nix system.

 1. Download the source and put it in your `$GOPATH` with `go get`.